Lyonsmasawa/Spotify-X/README.md

 <img src="login.png">

 ## Description
-This is a front-end clone of Spotify(data from Spotify API).
+This is a simple clone of the music streaming service known as Spotify(data from Spotify API).

 ## Language used
 This page is made with REACT js.